Brzozova/Brzozova/README.md

 # Hello there!
 I'm Kate.

-* 🌐 IT Infrastructure management in gaming industry
+* 🌐 DevSecOps Engineer - securing IT infrastructure in a Swedish company
-* 💭 DevOps, Cloud Engineer, Network & Linux Admin, Kubernetes Admin
+* 💭 DevSecOps, SysOps, Cloud Engineer, Network & Linux Admin
 * 🇵🇱 From Poland
 * 😁 Nice to meet you!